jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 IBU_ByState <- aggregate(IBU ~ State, data=BrewsAndBreweries, median)
 ```

 A bar chart was created; First, we merged the median ABV and median IBU data with the state data to get a "wide" table.
 For easier side-by-side comparison, we multiply ABV by 807 to approximate the same range of values.
-Then we melted these facts to get a long table with ABV and IBU as variables, and their values in the Value column.
+Then we melted these facts to get a long table with ABV and IBU as two values for the *variable* column and their levels became values in the *Value* column.
 The following plot shows side-by-side median IBU and ABV data per state:

 ```r